A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to previous works: a more unified picture

 \section{Relation to previous works: a more unified picture}

+There are several previous works discussing and analyzing the FR apparent paradox, which can be categorised into three broad groups.
+The first category includes works (eg. \cite{Relano2018,Relano2020,Kastner2020,Zukowski2021,Biagio2021}) which provide fundamental reasons for rejecting one of the assumptions of the FR no-go theorem.
+This is a natural response to any no-go theorem, as it necessitates identifying which assumptions to discard.

+The second category consists of papers such as \cite{Nurgalieva2018,Narasimhachar2020,Renes2021} which (possibly after identifying implicit assumptions beyond $\textup{Q}$, $\textup{C}$, and $\textup{S}$) conclude that there is indeed a paradox in the FR thought experiment.
+Some of these papers suggest possible resolutions by proposing additional reasoning rules.

+The third category includes works such as \cite{ScottAronson,Araujo,Drezet2018,Healey2018,Sudbery2019,Fortin2019,Losada2019} that question the correctness of the theorem.
+They argue that the reasoning in the FR paper includes implicit assumptions, one or more of which are invalid in quantum theory, and conclude that there is no real paradox between quantum theory and logic as FR claim.\footnote{The cited works are only representatives of the extensive research generated by the FR paper.
+For further references on previous responses to FR, see \cite{Nurgalieva2020}.}

-As motivated in the introduction, there are broadly speaking, three categories of responses to the FR result, which tend to be discussed rather independently of each other.
-This is partly because some of the responses are interpretation-specific.
-Here, we provide a more unified picture of these arguments within our framework while also discussing how different interpretations of quantum mechanics could apply our framework to resolve the apparent paradox.
-We then discuss how our results provide a more refined interpretation of the FR claimed no-go theorem, while establishing that it does not pose a threat to the programming of future quantum computers that may play the role of agents.
+These responses are often discussed independently and can be interpretation-specific.
+Here, we provide a more unified picture of these arguments within our framework, also discussing how different interpretations of quantum mechanics could apply our framework to resolve the apparent paradox in any EWFS.